Xfan1025/DLND-Face_Generation/README.md

 ## Architecture

+The architecture of DC-GAN contains a generator and a discriminator.

-The architecture used in the [original paper](https://arxiv.org/pdf/1511.06434.pdf):
+The generator used in the [original paper](https://arxiv.org/pdf/1511.06434.pdf):
 ![](https://github.com/Xfan1025/DLND-Face_Generation/blob/master/assets/dcgan.png)

 I have reduced the number of units in the generator and reduced the number of layers for discriminator.
 I was still able to generate quite clear faces.
 So, if you got more computation power, you should try to make the network deeper to get better result.